 Mineral Rich Salt

-Even a tiny amount of Fleur de Sel on your tongue will explode with the richness of the mineral ingredients and improve any meal.
+Even a tiny amount of Fleur de Sel on your tongue will explode with the tang of the mineral ingredients and improve any meal.

-When you really take on board that 99% of people in the western world are mineral deficient, you'll never want to use refined salt again.
+When you learn that 99% of people in the western world are mineral deficient, you'll never want to use refined salt again.

-The delicate and fine moist granules of creamy-white unrefined Fleur de Sel are traditionally harvested by women by skimming the surface of the sea water of the salt marshes.
-Although beneficial for men as well, it has been described as 'the ideal woman's salt'.
+The delicate and fine moist granules of creamy-white unrefined Fleur de Sel are traditionally harvested by women.
+They skim the surface of the sea water in the salt marshes.
+Although hugely beneficial for men as well, it has been described as 'the ideal woman's salt'.

 Unrefined sea salt is not only good for you?
 It's VITAL for you!

 In the year 2000 when Phylipa and I were holidaying California, we went down to the local Sunday organic market and spotted a lady selling salt.
 Curious as to why, especially when salt carries such bad press, we asked her what the story was.

 By the time she had enlightened us with the truth about unrefined sea salt, we had a whole new outlook on it.

 We tasted the Celtic Sea Salt right away understood what she meant .
 So impressed were we that when we returned to England we drove over to Brittany to buy a van load of salt from the marshes near Guerande.